metno/pyaerocom-meetings/Feb2021_Workshop/README.md

 # MET Norway Spring 2021 pyaerocom workshop

-Workshop theme: running the web evaluation tools.
+**Workshop theme:** running the web evaluation tools.
+## About the workshop:

+The focus of this workshop will be on setting up and running the web evaluation tools that feed the AeroVal website (https://aerocom-evaluation.met.no/).
+As a result, an introduction into the general API of pyaerocom will be kept short.

 ## Participants and working groups